Ameya1818/SmartShopProject/README.md

 -- Exit MySQL
 EXIT;
 ```
+- **Using MySQL Workbench:**
+  - Open MySQL Workbench and connect to your local server.
+  - Click on Create a new schema and name it smartshop.
+  - Apply changes to create the schema

 ### 3. Import the database dump
 ```
 mysql -u <username> -p smartshop < SmartShopDB.sql
 ```
+- **Using MySQL Workbench:**
+  - Select the smartshop schema.
+  - Go to Server > Data Import.
+  - Choose Import from Self-Contained File and select SmartShopDB.sql.
+  - Select Dump Structure and Data.
+  - Click Start Import.

 ### Default Admin Credentials
   - Username: admin
   - Password: admin123